carla-simulator/carla/Docs/map_customization.md

    To add elements that profit from this functions exist the GardenWallMask File that defines the uv space to place the materials: (Blue space: MainMaterial; green space: Details; red space TopWall).

 Between the material masters is WallMaster which is going to be the master of the materials using this function.
 An instance of this material will be created and the correspondent textures will be added.
 This material includes the following parameters to be modified by the material to use:

   - Normal Flattener: Slightly modifies the normal map values to exaggerate it or flatten it.
   - RoughnessCorrection: Changes the Roughness value given by the texture.

 The rest of the parameters are the mask the textures and the color corrections that won't be modified in this instance but in the blueprint that will be launched into the world.

 ## Weather

 This is the actor in charge of modifying all the lighting, environmental actors an anything that affects the impression of the climate.
-It runs automatically with the game when is not specified otherwise In the Config.Ini but has Its own actor to launch in editor mode to configure the climatic conditions.
+It runs automatically with the game when is not specified otherwise In the Config.
+Ini but has Its own actor to launch in editor mode to configure the climatic conditions.
 To fully work It will need One of each of the following actors: SkySphere, Skylight, Postprocess Volume (Boundless) And Light Source to exist in the world.

   - SunPolarAngle: polar angle of the sun, determines time of the day
   - SunAzimuthAngle: adds to the location of the sun in the current level